nidalaburaed/5GJ2C/README.md

 ## Inquiries

-In case of inquiries, feel free to send a message via email to nidalaburaed94@gmail.com
+This repository designed to generate commercial deployments, open discussion and contributions - so - In case of inquiries, feel free to send a message via email to nidalaburaed94@gmail.com